muhmud/qsh/README.md

 $ qsh psql
 ```

-This will setup your SQL client environment appropriately for `qsh`.
+This will setup your SQL client environment appropriately.
 Now, trigger the editor using the command for your environment.
 For `mysql`, this would be `\e;`, and for `psql`, `\e` or if you setup a keyboard shortcut in your tmux config, as described above, you could use that also.
 Alternatively, use the `-s` option to startup the editor automatically.

 You should see the editor pane created, where you can now type in queries.
 A default SQL file is created for you, however, you could open up any other file you need to.